-The right pepper spray could be used to save your life, and SABRE recommends you do your research before making the purchase.
-But the terminology often used to describe why a certain pepper spray is the most effective, can be hard to understand.
+The right pepper spray could be used to save your life, and SABRE recommends that you do your research before making the purchase.
+But the terminology often used to describe why a certain pepper spray is the most effective can be hard to understand.

-This blog will help you make a better, and more informed choice.
+This blog, along with our pepper spray strength chart, will help you make a better, more informed choice.

 Did you know that Oleoresin Capsicum (OC) percentage and Scoville Heat Units (SHUs) are NOT appropriate heat indicators for pepper spray?
-Some pepper spray brands highlight these ingredients in order to get consumers to buy their products.
+Some pepper spray brands highlight these measurements to get consumers to buy their products.

-SABRE would like to explain the true meanings of OC percentage and SHUs!
+SABRE is here to explain the true meaning of OC percentage and SHUs.

-The OC percentage only measures the amount of pepper in the formulation; it does NOT measure the heat-bearing component / strength of the formulation.
+The OC percentage only measures the amount of pepper in the formulation; it does not measure the heat-bearing component or strength of the formulation.

 By listing a higher OC percentage, some brands hope you will believe these high numbers will mean their sprays are more effective.

 Brands claim they contain anywhere from 2% to 20% (OC).
-Some brands outright misrepresent their OC percentage; it is highly unlikely that any pepper spray designed for protection against a human attacker contains more than 10% pepper (OC).
+Some brands outright misrepresent their OC percentage; it is highly unlikely that any pepper spray designed for protection against a human attacker contains more than 10% OC (pepper).